robertschneiderman/tabs-overflow/README.md

-## Panels
+## TabsOverfow

 ### Background

 Google Chrome has become the most popular web browser, surpassing Mozilla Firefox.
 Chrome is not devoid of its flaws, however.
 Many people have a hard time working in Chrome, due to Chrome's limited customizability around a user's needs.
-Enter Panels...
+Enter TabsOverflow...

-Panels is a Chrome extension that allows users to manage their tabs in an efficient and elegant manner.
+TabsOverflow is a Chrome extension that allows users to manage their tabs in an efficient and elegant manner.
 Users can have their tabs grouped in such a way that they won't run into the problem of having too many tabs open at the same time.
-Panels will also provide hotkeys that allow for efficient navigation inside of Chrome.
+TabsOverflow will also provide hotkeys that allow for efficient navigation inside of Chrome.

 ### Wireframes